ericdestefano/Virtual-Projects/File_Systems/nfs-cifs-bridge/README.md

 > *Captain's log, stardate 54274.7.
 Lieutenant Torres has finally convinced me that I can't put off a major maintenance overhaul any longer.*

+The challenge with legacy systems isn’t just technical—it’s historical.
+You’re inheriting infrastructure shaped by people, policies, and priorities that may no longer exist, but still underpin large parts of the infrastructure we depend on.

-Inherited systems are a pillar of enterprise life—echoes of decisions made decades ago, back when the future of networking was supposedly Ethernet running TCP/IP in a Token Ring/IPX-SPX world.
+Inherited systems are a pillar of enterprise life—echoes of decisions made decades ago, from a time when Ethernet and TCP/IP were the future—but the operational landscape was still built around Token Ring and IPX/SPX.

 Fast-forward to today, and one such relic is a fleet of database servers that have run uninterrupted for far too long.
 Then something happened.
 My file server cluster experienced a failure.